What is Special Needs?

 What emotional and well-being support do we offer?

-The well-being of all children is our primary concern at Baydon St Nicholas children are supported in social and emotional development throughout the school day.
+The wellbeing of all children is our primary concern at Baydon St Nicholas.
+Children are supported in social and emotional development throughout the school day.

 The school promotes a positive behaviour ethos and integral to this is mutual care and consideration to one another.

-The school council meet regular and are involved in the anti- bullying policy and “feeling safe” at school initiatives.
+Most staff hold the qualification Paediatric First Aid.
+We ensure that we are in regular contact with parents so that all important medical information is shared and all staff involved with that child is informed and trained, if required , to respond appropriately.
 When necessary, and in agreement with parents/carers, medicines can be administered in school but only when a signed medicine consent form and copy of the prescription letter from the doctor is in place to ensure the safety of the pupil and staff member.

 How and when do we involve outside agencies?

 The school works closely with outside agencies to support the provision of SEND across the school.
-The SENCO and Head teacher meet and are in contact with the Specialist Special Educational Needs (SSENS) Team from Wiltshire and Berkshire, due to our school having children living in both counties.
+The SENCO and Head teacher meet and are in contact with the Specialist Special Educational Needs (SSENS) Team from both Wiltshire and Berkshire, due to our school having children living in both counties.
 As part of the Graduated Approach, Outside Agencies can be accessed at any times to support SEND provision.
 Their reports are reflected in the planned outcomes often used within classroom settings and sometimes requires additional support outside of the class setting with the deployment of a teacher or teaching assistant.

 Outside Agencies can include:

 - Specialist Health services include Speech and Language Support, Physical and Sensory support Services which include Visual Impairment ,Occupational Therapy, Physiotherapy and Hearing Impairment, Paediatrician, School Nurse and Child and Adolescent Mental Health Service (CAMHS).

-We also work with Social Services and Parent Support Advisors.
+- Social Services and Parent Support Advisors.

 If you would like to find out more